huonw/huonw.github.io/_posts/2015-08-20-simd-in-rust.md

 compilers, fresh off the builders (get it while it's hot!).

-For the last two months, I've been interning at Mozilla Research, working on improving the state of [SIMD] parallelism in [Rust].
-The result so far is a compiler with low-level support (the first implementation just landed as [#27169][PR27169]), and an [in-progress library][simdcrate] that provides a mostly-safe but low-level interface to that core functionality.
+For the last two months, I've been interning at Mozilla Research, working on improving the state of [SIMD] parallelism in [Rust]: exposing more CPU instructions in the compiler, and an [in-progress library][simdcrate] that provides a mostly-safe but low-level interface to that core functionality.

-It's still simple to use, the follow are kernels for rendering [the Mandelbrot set][mandelbrot], one scalar, one with explicit vectorisation, and both similar:
+It's still simple to use; the following are kernels for rendering [the Mandelbrot set][mandelbrot], one scalar, one with explicit vectorisation, and both similar: